Inmate charged with murder escapes Etowah County work center - NewsBreak

 ETOWAH COUNTY, Ala.
 (WHNT) — Authorities say an inmate escaped from the Red Eagle Work Center on Saturday.

-Kyle David, 49, escaped the work center around 5:15 p.m. on April 23.
-He is described as a 5’11, black man.
-He was last seen wearing his state-issued uniform.More than 100 people who went to the same high school now have brain tumors
+David Kyle, 49, escaped the work center around 5:15 p.m. on April 23.
+He is described as a 5’11” tall.
+He was last seen wearing his state-issued uniform.One dead in Etowah County house fire